florentpoujol/php8-type-system/php_type_system_in_depth.md

 When the parent has no typehint, the children can only gain the `mixed` typehint.
 A *mandatory* argument in a parent can **become optional** in children, but the opposite is not true.

-Finally, properties are simpler since their type (whether they have one or not) **can not change at all** in children.
+Finally, properties are simpler since their type (whether they have one or not) **can't change at all** in children.

 A valid example:
 ```php